software-students-spring2022/final-project-universal-lfg/CONTRIBUTING.md

 ## Git Workflow

 * The team will primarily follow a Centralized Workflow.
 All team members will clone the repository on their personal devices and push/pull to the main branch as necessary.
+* If it becomes necessary for team members to work on the same files at the same time, team members will be expected to fork their repositories and be mindful of errors that may occur when merging.

 ## Contributing